JohnScolaro/personal-website/posts/brisbanes-suburbs.md

 | Morton Bay City | 99          |
 | **Total**       | **430**     |

 Yikes, that's a lot.
 Realistically you wouldn't have to remember all of these suburbs.
 Probably just all of Brisbane's, and a couple of the most populous non-Brisbane suburbs + all the suburbs with train stations out to Ipswich and the Gold Coast.
-For example, Ipswich has a suburb called "[New Chum](https://en.wikipedia.org/wiki/New_Chum,_Queensland)" with a population of 0, so it's probably not worth learning about New Chum. 😔
+For example, Brisbane has an industrial suburb called "[Larapinta](https://en.wikipedia.org/wiki/Larapinta,_Queensland)" with a population of 0, so it's probably not worth learning about Larapinta. 😔

 As a consequence of the extraordinary number of suburbs, it's hard to explain to someone where you live without using Google Maps as a crutch.